Scala (SBT) Publishing to Github Packages

 The GITHUB_TOKEN

 isn’t populated into ENV by default, so do this now.
-It will also need write privileges to packages to push to Github Packages.
+It will also need write privileges to packages

 env: